AI4WA/Docs2KG/docs/index.md

 So the first challenges will be:

-- How can we easily process the unstructured data into a centralized place?
+- **How can we easily process the unstructured data into a centralized place?**
-- What is the best way to organize the data within the centralized place?
+- **What is the best way to organize the data within the centralized place?**

 ## Proposed Solution

 This package is a proposed solution to the above challenges.

 - We developed the tool for the wider community to easily process the unstructured data into a centralized place.
-- We proposed a way to organize the data within the centralized place, via a Unified Knowledge Graph altogether with semi-structured data.
+- We proposed a way to organize the data within the centralized place, via a Unified Multimodal Knowledge Graph altogether with semi-structured data.

 ### Overall Architecture